 The second training provides an inclusive approach to fully guiding a client through the trauma narrative processing stage.

 Specifically, trainees will practice emotive language tools to help clients expressively narrate their trauma experiences.
 Trainees will learn 3 integrative poetry styles for trauma processing.
 This training will also highlight trauma-informed approaches to closing processing sessions while promoting meaning-making.

 Registration for all 3 training will open up January 2021 and be offered March-April 2021.

 The final training highlights cultural approaches in promoting closure and meaning-making.

 Seeking forgiveness and closure after experiencing trauma can be a daunting process for survivors.
 Therefore, trainees will learn how to utilize the Gestalt empty chair as a form of poetic closure.
 Specifically, the trainees will gain 3 techniques of poetry as an avenue for awareness, self-forgiveness, and closure through utilizing the empty chair technique.

 Poetic Meaning-Making was an incredible training!
-I really appreciated all the concrete examples of how the modality is used in practice and I feel Like I could begin the work to implement elements myself.
+I really appreciated all the concrete examples of how the modality is used in practice.
+I feel like I could begin the work to implement elements myself.
 Thanks so much to the presenters.

 Jasmaine and Zachary are AMAZING!!
 This was hands-down my favorite training.
-So extremely informative and great tips.
-I can take into my own work.
-Working with Black and Brown women, having an expressive modality is so vital when emotive language is not always readily accessible in their vernacular.
-I will be registering for their future training on expressive modalities soon.
+So extremely informative and great tips; I can take into my own work.
+Working with Black and Brown women, having an expressive modality is so vital.
+I will be registering for all of their future training on expressive modalities soon.